miko3k/iconized/README.md

 I plan to maintain this library.
 More or less.

 If you encounter bugs, please do not hesitate to report them.

-I feel two major features are missing:
-* a method to retrieve image metadata (hotspot position for CUR file...)
-* an ability to select images to decode based on their metadata (this might be harder than it seems, because even if boundaries are wrong windows tend to display icon somehow)

 ## Credits